 Physicals & Screenings

-New guidelines include a request for a dental certificate for students in K, 2nd, 4th, and any student new to the district.
+New guidelines include a request for a dental certificate for students in K, 1st, 3rd, 5th grade and any student new to the district.
 The last oral exam date and oral health of the student should be noted and signed by your dental care provider.
 Blank certificates are provided by Baldwinsville Schools or your dental provider may use their own.

-Physicals are required in Kindergarten, 2nd and 4th grade, and for any student new to the district.
+Effective 7/2018 physicals are required in Kindergarten, 1st grade, 3rd grade, 5th grade and for any student new to the district.
 If your child had a physical within the previous school year, that will meet the requirement for this year.
-A physical exam by your own provider dated 9/6/16 or later will satisfy the requirement for the 2017-2018 school year.
+A physical exam by your own provider dated 9/5/17 or later will satisfy the requirement for the 2018-2019 school year.

 Hearing screening shall be administered to all new students within six months of admission to school and all students in grades Kindergarten, 1, 3 and 5, and at any other time deemed necessary.

-Starting in 5th grade the NYS Education Department mandates that all boys and girls be screened for scoliosis (curvature of the spine).
+In 5th grade the NYS Education Department mandates that all girls be screened for scoliosis (curvature of the spine).
 Such screening shall include the examination of the uncovered spine including the cervical, thoracic, lumbar and thoraco-lumbar segments by viewing from the front, back and sides under adequate illumination and observing the existing range of motion of the spine in all directions.

 Any student who does not meet the state standards for any of the above mentioned screenings will be referred by the school nurse to their own doctor for follow up.
 Parents will be notified by the school nurse.